 Cindy produced and directed original content for Showtime UK/CTV, CBC Television, Global, Bravo, Vision, Fashion Television, Much Music, TVO, & Knowledge Network.

-Cindy directed on location in Canada, the US, England as well as Northern Ireland, Argentina & Czechoslovakia.
+Cindy has worked on location in Canada, throughout the USA, England, Northern Ireland, Argentina, and Czechoslovakia.

 - Content Editor & Co-Writer.
 Producer Workbook 5